 Adults: $9.00; College Students & Seniors w/ID: $7.50; Youth 6-13: $6.50; Kids 5 & under: free.
 Discounts are provided for groups of 10 or more who book 7 days or more in advance.
 For more information, please visit CaliforniaMuseum.org/tours.

 The Museum is located at the Archives Plaza Light Rail stop.
-Free weekend parking is available in a surface lot directly across the street from the Museum.
-On weekdays, parking is available in metered spaces and in paid garages at: 10th Street between P and O Streets, 14th and P Streets, 10th Street between L and K Streets.
+Visitor parking is available in metered on-street spaces and in paid garages at 10th Street between P and O Streets,14th and P Streets and 10th Street between L and K Streets.

 The Museum Store is accessible from the lobby and is open Tuesday-Saturday 10:00 a.m.-5:00 p.m., Sunday 12:00 p.m.-5:00 p.m. and closed on Monday.
 For Museum Store inquiries, please call (916) 653-0650 or email firstname.lastname@example.org.

 The Museum opened in 1998 to showcase the materials of the California State Archives.
 Over the years, the vision and mission have grown to make the Museum a premier cultural destination with a goal of educating and inspiring visitors with the richness and diversity of California history, arts and culture.

 A self-supporting 501(c)3 nonprofit organization, the Museum engages, educates and enlightens people about California’s rich history and unique contributions to the world through ideas, innovation, the arts and culture.
 Through engaging, interactive exhibits and events, the Museum inspires visitors to make their own mark on history.

 A core program of the Museum is civic education, and a special focus is placed on serving the young people who will become the voters, decision makers and leaders of California in the new millennium.
 Approximately 50,000 students from all over the state visit the Museum annually for an engaging educational experience.